andywdahl/rgwas/README.md

 for( i in 1:N )
   Y0[i,] <- mus[z[i],] + X[i,] %*% alpha + G[i,] %*% beta[z[i],] + rnorm(P)
 ```
+The goal of RGWAS is to recover the true subtypes `z` and  effects sizes `alpha` and `beta` in Step 1.
+In Step 2, the goal of RGWAS is to test whether the covariate effects are truly heterogeneous, i.e. to distinguish `alpha` and `beta`.

-I added a mean subtype effect which (a) is usually realistic and (b) makes subtyping much easier.
+Note: I added subtype-specific means (`mus`), which is usually realistic and makes subtyping much easier.
+In particular, methods like Gaussian Mixture Models and k-means effectively use only the signal in `mus` to learn subtypes.

 To make binary traits, I'll treat some columns of `Y0` as liabilities and threshold them:
 ```R